-We look at Tut’s tomb and the gold treasures it contained with astonishment.
-But in Antiquity Egypt’s gold was already legendary.
-Few people ever got to see royal tomb’s contents with their own eyes, but looking at the size of the pyramids, one could only imagine fantastic riches.
-The wealth accumulated inside the temples was also out of sight but people got a glimpse when the gods’ statue was carried on a gilded ship during great festivals.
+How fortunate was it for Tutankhamun’s tomb to survive nearly intact for three millennia?
+The untold story is that the gold riches Pharaohs took in their tombs ensured that they would be looted, denying them the eternal life they had hoped to enjoy.
+Today we look at Tut’s tomb and the gold treasures it contained with astonishment.
+But in Antiquity, Egypt’s gold was already legendary.
+Few people ever got to see the royal tomb’s contents with their own eyes.
+The wealth accumulated inside the pyramids and even the temples was out of sight.
+Still, people got a glimpse when the gods’ statue was carried on a gilded ship during great festivals.

 Thieves First On The Scene: 19th Century Tomb Plunder